tjmahr/charlatan/inst/review/review.md

 This package is a tool for generating fake data.
 Users can create fake data of a given type by using functions that start with `ch_`.
 For example, `ch_credit_card_number()` creates a fake credit card number or `ch_name(n = 4, locale = "fr_FR")` creates four fake French-sounding names.
 Applications for the package include education (creating fake datasets for students), statistical simulation, software testing, and perhaps anonymization.

 Charlatan is modeled after Python's Faker library which in turn draws inspiration from PHP Faker, Ruby Faker and Perl Faker.
-(Unfortunately, the name Faker has been taken on CRAN.)
+Unfortunately, the name Faker has been taken on CRAN.
 (It is also worth noting that [wakefield](https://github.com/trinker/wakefield) is another R package for fake-data.
 Wakefield provides *data-frames* of fake data, whereas this package mainly provides *vectors* of fake data.)

-Overall, this package is well designed and well structured, although I found few bugs and inconsistencies while reviewing it.
+Overall, this package is well designed and well structured.
+The code is cleanly written and formatted, and it takes advantage of R idioms.
+This clear, expressive style made reading the code a breeze.
+That said, I found few bugs and inconsistencies while reviewing it.

 This package uses the R6 object system to create classes of data-generators.
 (Presumably, using objects and methods made porting the code from Python rather straightforward.)
 The base class is the `BaseGenerator` class.
 All other generators inherit from this class.
 Therefore, I'll review the code by visiting each of the generators in turn.